Azure Functions Premium plan

-Azure Functions deployed to a Premium plan takes advantage of new VNet integration for web apps.
+Function apps deployed to a Premium plan can take advantage of VNet integration for web apps.
 When configured, your app can communicate with resources within your VNet or secured via service endpoints.
 IP restrictions are also available on the app to restrict incoming traffic.

 When assigning a subnet to your function app in a Premium plan, you need a subnet with enough IP addresses for each potential instance.
 We require an IP block with at least 100 available addresses.

 For more information, see integrate your function app with a VNet.